-Clinical Supervision for When a Different Perspective is Needed
+Clinical Supervision for When You Need a Different Perspective

-Helping others is harder than most people realize.
+Being a therapist is harder than most people realize.
 It can be hard to stay present to the needs of others.
 Likewise, it can be tough figuring out ways to best support clients if it triggers your own stuff in the process.
-You may at times also find yourself facing scenarios where you need to do a lot more research in order to best serve your clients.
+If this describes your situation, clinical supervision can help.

 A Contemplative and Creative Arts Approach to Clinical Supervision

-Approaching a difficult situation from a contemplative or creative mindset can yield insights that might otherwise be unknown if one relied solely on their “thinking mind.”
-That is because problems sometimes require that we take a step back from the situation so that we can see a bigger picture of what is happening.
-By taking a contemplative and creative arts approach to the supervision process and to the supervisory relationship, we will work together in helping you tap into your own wisdom and knowing.
-Coming to a place of greater knowing, you can move forward in a fulfilling, positive direction.
+Approaching challenges from a contemplative or creative mindset can yield profound insights.
+These insights might not have been otherwise known if one relied only on their “thinking mind.”
+That is because problems sometimes require that we take a step back from the situation.
+This is so that we can see a bigger picture of what is happening.

 Things We Might Do in Supervision

-- Mindfulness Meditation: Engaging in mindfulness meditation in sitting or walking forms can help us come into the present moment more directly.
-From a place of grounded awareness, we can approach the situation with greater curiosity, acceptance, and compassion.
+- Mindfulness Meditation: Mindfulness meditation can help you come into the present moment.
+From this place, we can explore the situation with curiosity, acceptance, and compassion.
 Being able to be present this way is foundational to any therapeutic relationship.